ARTICLES OF ASSOCIATION OF THE TR OWNERS CLUB LIMITED.

 (5) Directors have the power to expel members under the following conditions.

 - (c) The member will then be given reasonable opportunity of being heard by, or of making written representations to, the Directors.

 ORGANISATION OF GENERAL MEETINGS

 Annual general meeting

-24. An AGM of the club shall take place in each calendar year upon a date and at a time and using a digital platform or venue to be fixed by the directors and all members shall receive written notice of such meeting.
+25 (1) An AGM of the club shall take place in each calendar year upon a date and at a time and using a digital platform or venue to be fixed by the directors and all members shall receive written notice of such meeting.